Density of group languages in shift spaces: Densities in shifts of finite type

-Finally we note in passing the following useful property of $\varphi$-irreducibility in shifts of finite type.
-It shows that for shifts of finite type, the task of verifying the condition in \cref{d:phi-irreducible} can be reduced to a finite set of words.
+Finally we prove the following useful property of $\varphi$-irreducibility in shifts of finite type.
+It shows that for shifts of finite type, the task of verifying the condition in Definition~\ref{d:phi-irreducible} can be reduced to a finite set of words.

 \begin{proposition} Let $X$ be an $r$-step shift of finite type on $A$ and $\varphi\from A^*\to G$ be a morphism onto a finite group.
 Then for $X$ to be $\varphi$-irreducible, it suffices that, for all $u,v\in\cL(X)$ with $|u|=|v|=r$, there exists $w\in A^*$ such that $uwv\in \cL(X)$ and $\varphi(uw) = 1_G$. \end{proposition}